apache/drill/_docs/connect-a-data-source/060-hbase-storage-plugin.md

 title: "HBase Storage Plugin"
 parent: "Storage Plugin Configuration"
 ---
-Specify a ZooKeeper quorum to connect
-Drill to an HBase data source.
+When connecting Drill to an HBase data source using the HBase storage plugin installed with Drill, you need to specify a ZooKeeper quorum.
 Drill supports HBase version 0.98.

-To HBase storage plugin configuration installed with Drill appears as follows when you navigate to [http://localhost:8047](http://localhost:8047/), and select the **Storage** tab.

-     **Example**
+To view or change the HBase storage plugin configuration, use the [Drill Web UI]({{ site.baseurl }}/docs/plugin-configuration-basics/#using-the-drill-web-ui).
+In the Web UI, select the **Storage** tab, and then click the **Update** button for the `hbase` storage plugin configuration.
+The following example shows a typical HBase storage plugin:

             {
               "type": "hbase",